Essential water project opens door for Moroni to be proactive, mayor says

 Currently, an overflow, if it happens, flows into a surface ditch, which then flows across private property, Worley, the Sunrise vice president, said.
 “They (Moroni) just need to upgrade the way they handle any overflow from the tanks.
 They don’t want to have it go across private property anymore.”

-Other changes include installing one additional fire hydrant and replacing three pressure reducing valves that ensure that homes at different elevations all have about the same water pressure.
+Other changes include installing one additional fire hydrant and replacing three pressure reducing valves that ensure that homes at different elevations all have water pressure within an adequate range.

 As at present, after the project is finished, if repairs have to be made to the water distribution system in town, the maximum area in which water would need to be shut off is about one block, Brown said.

 The project as a whole is being designed right now.
-An environmental impact statement still has to be completed.
-But Worley said Sunrise hopes to put the project, including drilling the well and building the tank, out to bid in May.
+Sunrise has prepared an environmental assessment, which has been approved by the state.
+Worley said Sunrise hopes to put the project out to bid in May.

-It will take a “full construction season” to complete everything, Worley said.
-He anticipates the new features to be up and running by fall 2022.
+There will be separate invitations to bid and separate contracts awarded to specialized contractors for the well, tank and other elements of the project.